phpmyadmin/phpmyadmin/doc/faq.rst

 -----------------------------------------------------------------------------------------------------------

-If your cluster consist of different architectures, PHP code used for encryption/decryption won't work correct.
+If your cluster consist of different architectures, PHP code used for encryption/decryption won't work correctly.
 This is caused by use of pack/unpack functions in code.
-Only solution is to use mcrypt extension which works fine in this case.
+Only solution is to use openssl extension which works fine in this case.

 .. _faq1_38: